Fragmented eigenstate thermalization versus robust integrability in long-range models: Degenerate perturbation theory: Why a certain class gives chaos while others retain integrability?

-We begin by examining the level statistics in the central one-third of the spectrum, resolved by both parity and inversion symmetries.
-Even for very small values of \( \delta \), we observe Wigner–Dyson statistics, indicative of quantum chaos.

-To further investigate the mechanism underlying this chaotic behavior, we construct the matrix \( \langle m^0 | \hat{V}^{\text{nn}} | n^0 \rangle \) within the most populated degenerate band of \( \hat{H}^{\alpha=0} \), restricted to the relevant symmetry sector.
-Diagonalizing this matrix, we obtain the first-order energy corrections \( \{ \lambda_{n_0}^i \} \).
+We first examine the level statistics in the central one-third of the spectrum, resolved by both parity and inversion symmetries.
+Even for very small values of $ \delta $, we observe Wigner–Dyson statistics, indicative of quantum chaos.
+To further investigate the mechanism underlying this chaotic behavior, we construct the matrix $ \langle m_0 | \hat{V}^{\text{nn}} | n_0 \rangle $ within the most populated degenerate band of $ \hat{H}^{\alpha=0} $, restricted to the relevant symmetry sector.
+Diagonalizing this matrix, we obtain the first-order energy corrections $ \{ \lambda_{n_0}^i \} $.
 All the eigenvalues are found to be distinct, indicating that the degeneracy is completely lifted at first order in perturbation theory.

-Remarkably, even the set of first-order corrections \( \{ \lambda_{n_0}^i \} \) exhibits level repulsion: the distribution of the unfolded consecutive level spacings \( \delta \lambda_n^i = \lambda_{{n+1}_0}^i - \lambda_{n_0}^i \), after sorting the eigenvalues energetically, follows Wigner’s surmise.
+Even the set of first-order corrections $ \{ \lambda_{n_0}^i \} $ exhibits level repulsion.
+The distribution of the unfolded consecutive level spacings $ \delta \lambda_n^i = \lambda_{{n+1}_0}^i - \lambda_{n_0}^i $, after sorting the eigenvalues energetically, follows the Wigner-Dyson distribution.
 The emergence of level repulsion (see Fig.~\ref{figSM:classIII-level-repulsion}) already at the level of the first-order corrections provides a clear mechanism for the onset of chaos in the perturbed system.
+We note that the same holds for all perturbations in this class.